Lacrymology/states/doc/usage.rst

 Multiple versions of states
 ---------------------------

-As Salt don't support GitFS for pillars, there is only a single branch checked out on the salt master.

 But states can have multiple versions in separate branches.
 By default, it's the master branch.